Marina Massironi

 Marina Massironi (born 16 May 1963) is an Italian actress, voice artist, and comedian.
-A theatre actress since 1984, she appeared in more than twenty films since 1987 and was awarded with the David di Donatello and Nastro d'argento to the best supporting actress for her performance in Bread and Tulips (2000).
+A theatre actress since 1984, she has appeared in more than twenty films since 1987, and was awarded with the David di Donatello and Nastro d'Argento for Best Supporting Actress for her performance in Bread and Tulips (2000).

-In 2021, she voiced Mrs. Marsigliese in the animated Pixar/Disney film Luca, also performing the same role in the Italian-language dub.
-Massironi is known to the Italian public due to her past collaboration with the comedy trio Aldo, Giovanni e Giacomo, of which her former husband, Giacomo Poretti, is a member.
-She has also dubbed many animated characters in Italian.
+Massironi is best known to the Italian public for her past collaboration with the comedy trio Aldo, Giovanni e Giacomo, of which her former husband, Giacomo Poretti, is a member.
+She has also dubbed many animated characters in Italian; in 2021, she voiced Mrs. Marsigliese in both the English and Italian dubs of the animated Pixar/Disney film Luca.